svinesh3691/node-mvc-app/README.md

 ````
 Now you are good to go, just run
-`node index` forom the project folder and browse to http://localhost:8081/ which will show you the awesome
+`node index` from the project folder and browse to http://localhost:8081/ which will show you the awesome

 Good luck!